-The Audit Committee comprises Chairman Barbara Milian Thoralfsson, Pär Boman and Bert Nordberg.
-The Audit Committee held six meetings during the year.
+The Audit Committee comprises Barbara Milian Thoralfsson (Chairman), Pär Boman and Ewa Björling.
+In 2022, the Audit Committee held nine meetings.
 In addition, members have also held meetings with internal audit, the auditors and the CFO.
-In its monitoring of the financial reporting, the Committee dealt with relevant accounting issues, internal auditors' reviews, auditing work, a review of various measurement issues, such as testing of impairment requirements for goodwill, and the preconditions for the year's pension liability calculations.
+In its monitoring of the financial reporting, the Committee dealt with relevant accounting issues, internal auditors' reviews, auditing work, risk management, a review of various valuation matters, such as testing of impairment requirements for goodwill, and the preconditions for the year's pension liability calculations.
+In addition, the Committee addressed issues relating to sustainability reporting.
 The Audit Committee also prepared a recommendation to be used by the Nomination Committee when deciding on its proposal to the AGM regarding the election of auditors.